-Take a look at your 2018 content and ask yourself: what’s working and not working with your current marketing strategy?
-List out the highlights from 2017 for “what’s working” and another list for “what didn’t work.”
+Take a look at your 2019 content and ask yourself: what worked and didn’t work with your current marketing strategy?
+List out the highlights from 2019 for “what’s working” and another list for “what didn’t work.”

 Drill down those highlights and make specific lists for:

 Once you’ve analyzed your content strategy from last year, brainstorm and research new content creation ideas for next year.
 Ask yourself: What new things can we explore this year to find new customers?

 1. Identify new customer goals → sales, site visits, social media followers, etc.

 2. Develop new customer strategies → consider the following: